tjhickey724/pythonintro/courses/skills_Sum2024.md

 8. Sets and Tuples - immutability
 9. Comprehensions - higher level data abstraction
 10. Files and Exceptions - writing programs that read from and/or write to files
-11. Algorithms and Recursion -
+11. Recursion - writing and analyzing recursive functions
+12. Classes - brief intro to Object Oriented Programming

 ## Software Development Skills
-1. time management - task planning, pomodoros, using calendars and alarms
+1. Time management - task planning, pomodoros, using calendars and alarms
-2. documentation - adding explanations to code
+2. Documentation - adding explanations to code
-3. oral communication - learning how to explain code and programming strategies in videos
+3. Presentation - learning how to explain code and programming strategies in videos
-4. Integrated Development Envirments - ability to use vscode to write and run Python code
+4. Integrated Development Environments - ability to use vscode to write and run Python code
 5. Debugging - ability to use vscode debugger and python tutor to trace through programs
 6. Style - ability to run style checks and to write hygenic programs
 7. Problem Solving - ability to use the 7 step method to solve problems using Python
-*
+8. Packages - defining, installing, importing, and using modules
+9. Type Specification - specifying variable and function types
+10. Jupyter notebooks - creating and using Jupyter notebooks
+11. Algorithms and Pseudocode
+12. Copilot - use of AI to help write and debug programs